-- 1. recruitment of the most qualified personnel - 2. standardized training and certification - 3. retraining and recertification - 4. biannual observation of data collection by supervisors, using the checklist given in Appendix 3.
+- 2. standardized training and certification - 3. retraining and recertification - 4. biannual observation of data collection by supervisors, using the checklist given in Appendix 3.
 One checklist is used for each technician and sent to the Coordinating Center each quarter. - 5. frequent staff meetings to provide feedback - 6. editing of data, both manual and by computer - 7. a quality assurance program administered by the Coordinating Center - 8. biannual simultaneous Y Tube observation of each technician by the blood pressure supervisor - 9. equipment maintenance program